7 Reasons Why Your WordPress Website is Slow (And How to Make it Faster)

 The catch?
 Most sites I audit either have no page cache at all, or they have a caching plugin installed and left on factory defaults, doing maybe a third of what it could.

-My pick is FlyingPress at $49 a year.
+My pick is FlyingPress at $59 a year.
 It handles page caching plus the harder stuff: critical CSS, lazy rendering, and delaying scripts until interaction.
-WP Rocket at $59 a year is the easier install-and-forget option.
-I compared both with real numbers in my FlyingPress vs WP Rocket test, and FlyingPress won on every metric that matters to me.
+WP Rocket lands at the same $59 a year and is the easier install-and-forget option.
+Since the price gap closed, the choice comes down to results, and I compared both with real numbers in my FlyingPress vs WP Rocket test, where FlyingPress won on every metric that matters to me.
 On a LiteSpeed server, the free LiteSpeed Cache plugin is also excellent… if you’re willing to learn its forty-odd settings.

 Whichever you choose, configure it.
 Enable page caching, cache preloading, and browser caching at minimum.
 A caching plugin on defaults is a seatbelt left unbuckled.